FacundoBerthet/customer_management_app/frontend/docs/README.md

 # Frontend Docs

 Detailed documentation for the React app will be organized here.
-The goal is to keep it practical and easy to follow for junior developers.

 Planned sections:
 - Folder structure